Weekend Break in Genoa, Italy

 Any excuse to go to Italy and I am in there like swimwear.
-When the Genoan Tourist Board invited me on a two day trip to Genoa (or Genova as the Italians call it) I couldn’t wait to step on that plane, albeit a Ryanair one, and get exploring.
+When the Genoan Tourist Board invited me on a weekend trip to Genoa (or Genova as the Italians call it) I couldn’t wait to step on that plane, albeit a Ryanair one.

 Genoa is the capital of Liguria, a region bordering the north of better known Tuscany.
 I have been to Liguria before, it is home to the beautiful Cinque Terre villages, but never to Genoa itself.

 Even though this is the sixth largest city in Italy, it doesn’t miss out any of the charms of the smaller cities.